Wincohax/Wincohax/README.md

 - osu! (ig).

-- Procastinating (This MD is a pretty good example).
+- Procrastinating (This MD is a pretty good example).

 - Video Editing (Kdenlive, Davinci Resolve).

-# Things That I would love to learn (Or I'm Learing)
+# Things That I would love to learn (Or I'm Learning)

 - Bash